gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        Root(int v, int w);  // 2nd non-default constructor
      };

-For this purpose we can write the following package spec (further information on how to build this spec is available in :ref:`Interfacing_with_C++_at_the_Class_Level` and :ref:`Generating_Ada_Bindings_for_C_and_C++_headers`).
+For this purpose, we can write the following package spec (further information on how to build this spec is available in :ref:`Interfacing_with_C++_at_the_Class_Level` and :ref:`Generating_Ada_Bindings_for_C_and_C++_headers`).